mang3781/lab_3/README.md

 # lab_3
-Project Team Members: Marco Nguyen, Ana Fotoohighiam
+Project Team Members: Marco Nguyen, Ana Fotoohighiam, Khushbu Adhikari, This is to create a conflict.